Microsoft Software Asset Management (SAM)

 By establishing strong tracking and analytics, SAM professionals can drive a data-driven licensing strategy:

-- Use Analytics for Forecasting: Leverage the historical data you gather to forecast future needs and budget.
+- Use Analytics for Forecasting: Leverage the historical data you gather to forecast future needs and allocate your budget effectively.
 If your Azure consumption grows at 10% per quarter, you can predict the next true-up cost for Azure or decide to pre-purchase Azure credits at a discount.
 If Office 365 active user counts are trending up or down, you can adjust your next renewal quantity accordingly.
 Advanced SAM analytics might incorporate organizational changes (like planned hiring or acquisitions) to anticipate license demand.
 The better your data, the more accurately you can negotiate contracts.
 For example, demonstrating to Microsoft with data that you only need 800 licenses instead of 1000 can save money and avoid over-commitment.

 - Integrate Usage Data with Compliance: Marry the tracking data with your license entitlement data to automate compliance checks.
 Modern SAM tools allow you to input your license entitlements (e.g., 500 Windows 10 Enterprise licenses owned, 20 SQL Server Enterprise core licenses owned) and compare them to discovered installations or usage (e.g., 480 Windows 10 Enterprise installations detected, 25 SQL Enterprise instances running).
-This immediately flags any over-deployment, so you can act before it becomes a bigger issue.
+This immediately flags any over-deployment so you can act before it becomes a bigger issue.
 Even without fancy tools, this can be done via scripts and spreadsheets: maintain a list of entitlements and periodically update it with counts from discovery scans.
-Knowing exactly where you stand against your license limits at all times is powerful โ it turns audits into non-events and ensures you purchase new licenses only when truly necessary.
+Knowing exactly where you stand against your license limits at all times is powerful – it turns audits into non-events and ensures you purchase new licenses only when truly necessary.

 Example:

-An international bank implemented a sophisticated SAM analytics platform that pulled data from Active Directory, SCCM, Office 365, and Azure into a consolidated dashboard.
-Through this platform, the SAM team noticed that only about 70% of their purchased Power BI Pro licenses were being actively used; 30% of users with a Pro license hadnโt published a report or dashboard in over 6 months.
+Through this platform, the SAM team noticed that only about 70% of their purchased Power BI Pro licenses were being actively used; 30% of users with a Pro license hadn’t published a report or dashboard in over 6 months.

-They contacted those departments and found that some users had left and some had moved to roles that didnโt require Power BI.
+They contacted those departments and found that some users had left and some had moved to roles that didn’t require Power BI.
 They reclaimed those unused licenses, avoiding about $50,000 in renewal costs.

 Their Azure usage reports also highlighted several virtual machines running 24/7 at low utilization.
 By coordinating with the application owners, they could schedule these VMs to shut down on weekends and evenings, cutting that portion of Azure spend by 40%.